For our Covid-19 Appendix to the Safeguarding Policy please see here.

 - Ensure that pupils know that there are adults in school whom they can approach if they are worried.

 - Include opportunities in the curriculum to develop the skills needed to keep themselves safe.

-We at Tredworth Junior School will follow the procedures set out by the Gloucestershire Safeguarding Children Board and take account of guidance issued by the Department for Children, Schools and Families to:
+We at Tredworth Junior School will follow the procedures set out by the Gloucestershire Safeguarding Children partnership and take account of guidance issued by the Department for Children, Schools and Families to:

 - Ensure we have a designated senior person for safeguarding (child protection) who has received appropriate training and support for this role and is part of the school’s senior leadership team.